yang-ng/cs283-f24-assignments/README.md

 - helper(blue) that follows the player when H is pressed, when H is pressed again it stops following the player

+  in the beginning of the video helper is not follwing, then H is pressed and it follows the player, at the end of the video H is pressed again so it stops follwing

 https://github.com/user-attachments/assets/51e7c7dc-96e2-4a4d-ad37-c09ed46ea6c2

 - two NPCs together in a scene